thepante/alfs-firefox/README.md

 **It may contain bugs**

 Need to fix:
-- [ ] Shortcut to open it
+- [X] Shortcut to open it.
+Momentary uses `ctrl+x`.
-- [ ] Back graphical issue when a extension doesn't cover it all
+- [ ] Minor graphical issue when a extension doesn't cover all its background.